Evil twin (wireless networks): Using captive portals

 One of the most commonly used attacks under evil twins is a captive portal.
-At first, the attacker would create a fake wireless access point that has a similar Essid to the legitimate access point.
+At first, the attacker would create a fake wireless access point that has a similar ESSID to the legitimate access point.
 The attacker then might execute a denial-of-service attack on the legitimate access point which will cause it to go offline.
 From then on, clients would connect to the fake access point automatically.
 The clients would then be led to a web portal that will be requesting them to enter their password, which can then be misused by the attackers.

+Example

+In July 2024 a man was charged by Australian Federal Police with running a fake WiFi network to steal credentials of passengers on at least one commercial flight.
+An airline had reported that employees had concerns about a suspicious WiFi network identified during a domestic flight.